QualityAnalytics/Onboarding/Quality_Analytics_Onboarding.md

 We have a bias towards [asynchronous communication](https://about.gitlab.com/company/culture/all-remote/asynchronous/) and [nonlinear workdays](https://about.gitlab.com/company/culture/all-remote/non-linear-workday/) to be as effective as possible.

+### Devote time to fostering relationships

+Not only do we get to know our coworkers better by seeing them in real time during video calls, we also get to know their pets and families too.
+This visual engagement helps us relate to each other on a more personal level, so when we meet in person, we already know each other.

 ### Meetings

 - One is virtual, all are virtual in a meeting to ensure that everyone is participating on an equal playing field